johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 #### Publish the Package

 If you read my earlier [Publishing NestJS Packages with npm](https://dev.to/nestjs/publishing-nestjs-packages-with-npm-21fm) article, you may have noticed that the _structure_ of this package (e.g., the `package.json` file, the `tsconfig.json` file, the presence of the `index.ts` file in the root folder) follows that pattern exactly.
-As a result, publishing this package is as simple as this:
+As a result, publishing this package is as simple as this (assuming you have an `npmjs.com` account, that is):

 ```bash
 npm publish
 ```

-Assuming you have an `npmjs.com` account, that is.
 Seriously, that's it!

-Of course, you can always use this [ready-made @nestjsplus/knex]() package, built _exactly_ as describe in this article.
+Of course, you can always use this ready-made [@nestjsplus/knex]() package, built _exactly_ as describe in this article.

 ### Not Just External APIs!

-The [@nestjsplus/dyn-schematics package](https://github.com/nestjsplus/dyn-schematics) not only supports generating a standalone package, as described so far, but also generating a regular dynamic module _inside your own existing project_.
+The [@nestjsplus/dyn-schematics package](https://github.com/nestjsplus/dyn-schematics) not only supports generating a standalone package, as described so far, but also generating a regular dynamic module _inside an existing project_.
 I won't cover that in detail here, but the use-case is simple.
 Let's say you're building a _ConfigModule_ for use within a project.
-Simply scaffold it with the `dynmod` schematic (instead of `dynpkg`), and it will generate a new dynamic module _into your existing project_.
+Simply scaffold it with the `dynmod` schematic (instead of `dynpkg`), and it will generate a new dynamic module _into your existing project_, fully ready for you to implement the details of your `register()` and `registerAsync()` static methods.

 This works _exactly_ like the normal CLI commands for adding elements like _controllers_, _services_, and _modules_.
 In fact, its behavior is very parallel to `nest generate module`.
-It builds the _dynamic module_ and all its parts (which look quite similar to what we've seen in this article, minus the top level Nest application components) in a folder inside your project, and _wires it up to the rest of the project_ just as the normal `module` schematic does.
-Read more about it [at the github page for @nestjsplus/dyn-schematics](https://github.com/nestjsplus/dyn-schematics).
+It builds the _dynamic module_ and all its parts (which look quite similar to what we've seen in this article, minus the top level Nest application components) in a folder inside your project, and _wires them up to the rest of the project_ just as the normal `module` schematic does.
+Read more about it at the github page for [@nestjsplus/dyn-schematics](https://github.com/nestjsplus/dyn-schematics).
 This use-case (adding a dynamic module to an existing project) is [covered here](https://github.com/nestjsplus/dyn-schematics#use-case-2-adding-a-dynamic-module-to-an-existing-project).
 You can easily give it a quick _dry run_ inside an existing Nest project with:

 ```bash
 nest g -c @nestjsplus/dyn-schematics dynmod myNewModule --dry-run